charlierobin/oscar-the-grouch-version-2/README.md

-# The Grouch for macOS
+# Oscar The Grouch for Macintosh (macOS)

+Another of my attempts at a new version of Oscar the Grouch for macOS (OSX).

 (See also [this first attempt at the problem](https://github.com/charlierobin/oscar-the-grouch-version-1))